theBrianCui/CSC-143-Notes/11.20/src/README.md

  - Prim's avoids cycles by checking if a vertex is already connected

+ - Prim's eventually processes every edge, but skips edges that don't add to the tree

  - Prim's is like a simpler Dijkstra's

 We also know Big O of Prim's is at least `O(|V| + |E|)`.

+## You Made It!

+In this class we have seen every major data structure in Computer Science.
+* cheers and applause *

+ - Array (+ArrayList)
+ - Linked List (+Doubly, Stack, Queue)
+ - Tree (+BST)
+ - Heap
+ - HashMap (+Set)
+ - Graph

+What's the best camera?
+The one you have on you.

+Poll: What's the best data structure?

+Answer: _________

+It's like asking between runtime and space.
+It's up to you as the engineer to make the call.

+Much of CS research is based on how we can optimize these fundamental structures.

+Are there more structures and algorithms to discover?
+Yes!

+ - Heap was discovered in 1964.
+Inventor J.W.J.
+Williams passed away in 2012, not long ago.

+See: Project 4